Harn1sH/URLy/README.md

    ```sh
     nodemon
    ```
-   For development mode, nodemon is already configured in nodemon.json, running ```nodemon``` starts and watches for changes in ./src
+   For development mode, nodemon is already configured in nodemon.json, running ```nodemon``` starts and watches for changes in ./src, configure the SQL_HOST variable inside .env appropriately according to how you are running(if using docker, set it to 'db', else set it to 'localhost')
    The server should now be running at `http://localhost:3000` or at specified port.

 ## API Endpoints